 After a power failure or a standstill as a result of overheating, the motor restarts automatically.

-There is a risk of minor injuries to fingers and hands (e.g. hematoma) from direct contact with the vacuum flange.
+A risk exists of minor injury to fingers and hands (e.g., hematoma), from direct contact with the vacuum flange.

 - ▶ Maintain sufficient distance to the vacuum flange during all work.

 - Safely disconnect motor from the mains.

 - Secure the motor against re-start.